Threat-Risk Assessment Protocol

 Fair Notice

-"Fair Notice” of this protocol is included in the school start-up package.
-The Threat-Risk Assessment protocol is part of our strategy to create a safe, secure and supportive school environment for everyone.
-If you have any questions, please contact your child's school.
+Please consider this as “fair notice” that any report of a threatening situation will be investigated.
+The Threat Assessment protocol is part of our strategy to create a safe, secure and supportive school environment for everyone.

-• Ensure the safety of students, staff, parents/guardians, and other members of the school community
+• Ensure the safety of students, staff, parents/guardians, and school community

 • Ensure an effective and timely response when there is a threatening situation